dabbs22/pokemon-filter.py/README.md

-made a plotgraph of pokemon using python and matplotlib and pandas
+made a plotgraph of pokemons using python and matplotlib and pandas
 ide: INTELLIJ
 #QUITING CS SOON :)